theianchan/fig-tree/README.md

 - `brew services start postgresql`
 - `python -m app.main`

-To interact with the database:
+To interact with the database locally:
 - `psql -d tree`
 - `\dt` to list tables
 - `\q` to quit

+To interact with the database on Heroku:
+- `heroku pg:psql`

 When new libraries are installed:
 - `pip freeze > requirements.txt`